antononcube/RakuForPrediction-book/Articles/Streamlining-AI-vision-workflows.md

 ![](https://raw.githubusercontent.com/antononcube/MathematicaForPrediction/master/MarkdownDocuments/Diagrams/AI-vision-via-WL/0iyello2xfyfo.png)

+**Remark:** The original image was downloaded from the post [“Cyber Week Spending Set to Hit New Highs in 2023”](https://www.statista.com/chart/7045/thanksgiving-weekend-e-commerce-sales/).

 (See also, the section "LLM Functions" of ["AI vision via Raku"](https://rakuforprediction.wordpress.com/2023/11/25/ai-vision-via-raku/).)

 Here we make a function that we will use for different queries over the image: